List of Barbie films: Adaptations and original plots (2001–2009)

-Music

-The films featured orchestral music, from on the classical ballet when applicable or original compositions.
-The main exception to this was The Barbie Diaries, which along with its unique animation style, released a pop rock soundtrack featuring Kesha.
-Brie Larson performed the promotional single for the Magic of Pegasus, entitled "Hope Has Wings".

-Voice actors

-Kelly Sheridan was the original voice of Barbie, appearing on all films in the Classic era.
-Well-known actors that voiced characters in this era included Tim Curry as The Mouse King in Nutcracker & Philippe in Three Musketeers; Anjelica Huston as Gothel in Rapunzel; Kelsey Grammar as Rothbart in Swan Lake; Maggie Wheeler as Odile in Swan Lake; Martin Short as Preminger in Princess and the Pauper; Catherine O'Hara as Duchess Rowena in 12 Dancing Princesses; and Andrea Martin as Queen Ariana in Island Princess.

-Distribution
+In 2007, Mainframe was acquired by local post-production company, Rainmaker Animation and Visual Effects, rebranding it as Rainmaker Animation initially and then Rainmaker Entertainment the following year.
 The films during this period were originally distributed on VHS and DVD by Artisan Entertainment and Family Home Entertainment from 2001 until 2004, when both were acquired by and folded into Lionsgate.
 In 2006, Mattel ceased distribution of the films on VHS and focused solely on DVD; at the same time, Universal (which already held their foreign distribution rights) took over the domestic distribution rights, after negotiations with Lionsgate broke down over the low amount offered by Mattel to continue distributing future Barbie films.
 Lionsgate was permitted to continue distribution of the titles released by them up to The Barbie Diaries for several years after; these rights eventually reverted to Mattel, who then authorized Universal to begin reissuing these titles.
-The direct-to-video releases were accompanied by television premiers (from 2002) on Nickelodeon.